aarondalao/socialMediaProject_DotNet7/README.md

 - [Asp.Net Identity Core](https://learn.microsoft.com/en-us/aspnet/core/security/authentication/identity?view=aspnetcore-7.0&tabs=visual-studio) - Authentication management

 ## Domain Layer | Solution
 Dependent on the Persistence layer.
-This solution has the **Model/Entity** of the Application Layer.
+This solution has the **Models/Entities** like the activities and users of the Application Layer.

 ## Persistence Layer | Solution
 Dependent on the Application layer and provider of data in the domain layer.